aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 in `line 6` the local variable `s` is initialized to the string object `"abc"` and passed in as an argument to the `fix` method in `line 7`.

 Within this method call, the method parameter `value` comes to point to the same object as `s`.
 Inside the method body we reassign the element at index `1` of the string that `value` points to.
 Hence the string object become `axc`.
-Since this is returned and assigned to the local variable `t`, both `s` and `t` point to this object.
+Since this is returned by the last evaluated expression `value` of the method body and this is assigned to the local variable `t`, both `s` and `t` point to this object.
 Hence, they both have the same value '"axc"'.

-This demonstrates the concept of mutating method, especially the element assignment method `Strin[index]=`.
+This demonstrates the concept of mutating method, especially the element assignment method `String[index]=`.

 ### Example 5